HalFentise/tp/docs/team/lukapeng77.md

 * Set Notifications for Upcoming Payments (notify): Allows users to schedule reminders for future expenses based on the transaction's description, amount, category, and due date.
 * Set Priority (priority): Allows users to assign a priority level (low, medium, or high) to a transaction.
 By default, all expenses are low priority.
 This helps users focus on the most urgent or important expenses.
 * View Spending Alerts (alert): Displays an overview of upcoming expenses, recurring payments, current remaining budget, and whether the spending has exceeded the set budget limit.
 This command combines notification, priority, and budget insights in a single view.
+* Summary of Expenses (summary): Provides an overview of expenses for a specified time frame, enabling quick and effective financial review.

 ```java
 /**